 Both brokers use ECN style trading to provide you with the tightest spreads.

-Pepperstone prefers not to call themselves an ECN broker.
+Pepperstone prefers not to call itself an ECN broker.
 This is because ‘true ECN’ or STP brokers use someone else’s trading system, independent of their own trading system.
 Pepperstone, therefore, are not ‘true’ ECN as they are the issuer of their own products.
 Instead, Pepperstone provides you with ECN level pricing by souring quotes from external liquidity providers via ECN networks and passing these prices directly to you without any intervention from their side.

 Hugo’s Way source your quotes from 50 different bank and dark pool liquidity providers, however, claim they provide ‘true ECN’ and at other times claim they practice STP execution.
 While one can argue ECN and STP are two sides of the same coin, Hugo’s Way incorrectly claims STP execution means processing via an aggregator.
 This is ECN, not STP execution.